lekoOwO/vtbackup/Readme.md

 ```
 run_callback: true
 callback:
-  executable: /root/callback
+  executable: /root/scripts/callback.bash
 ```

 #### 3.b1 Using lekoOwO's script

-Download rclone and config your storage as `vtuber:/`
+Download rclone and config your storage.

-move `/root/example/callback.bash.example` to `/root/callback` and make it executable.
+A example callback file is provided, modify it to meet your need :D

 Downloaded video will be uploaded to your cloud storage and deleted locally.